 APC struggled when the 1970s oil crisis led to increased fuel prices, due to the highly energy intensive nature of cement production.
 It was also overdependent on a shrinking domestic market which accounted for 52 percent of profits in 1975.

-John Milne was appointed managing director in 1975.
+John Milne (born 1924) was appointed managing director from 1975.
 Faced with a declining domestic cement market, Milne hired McKinsey & Co, management consultants, in 1975.